 Students taking this course will study leadership and how it works as well as practice developing and using leadership in their lives.
 The primary focus of our leadership at school will be creating and maintaining student and staff recognition programs.
 We will work behind-the-scenes to improve the climate at WVHS for all those who spend time here and to help more and more of the WVHS community feel valued, recognized and appreciated for what they do.
 We will further develop our leadership skills through mini-lessons on leadership topics.
+Renaissance will also include school-based mentoring that matches a local elementary student with caring, supportive youth mentor at the high school.

-SER501 Child Psych Field (TA) Term: Semester Credit: 0.5 Prerequisite: None Graduation Requirement Satisfied CTE Fees: None
+SER501 Teaching Assistant Term: Semester Credit: 0.5 Prerequisite: None Graduation Requirement Satisfied CTE Fees: None